 If you do only want 1 goldfish in your 10 gallon tank, I have provided a shortlist of some smaller goldfish varieties that you can pick from below.
 Their smaller size will allow them to swim more freely in a smaller space.
 I would also recommend buying a fish that has not come from a community tank and is already used to living in a small tank.

-Hopefully, this short article has answered all of your questions about how many goldfish in a 10 gallon tank.
+Hopefully, this short article has answered all of your questions about how many goldfish in a 10 gallon tank is a suitable number.